 I went from being stressed out by poor communicators to someone who is adept at getting the information needed to get my work done.
 You can too.

 I’ll tell you how it works so that you don’t have to learn it the hard way like I did.
+It’s turned out to be one of the most effective leadership skills.
+Adding this to capability to your leadership toolkit will help you be more successful in a bunch of important ways.

 - Time pressure